wayleem/virtual-tour/README.md

 Here are some gifs demonstrating the use of the virtual tour.

 ### Hiking trail selection
+There are only two hiking trails for selection.
+You can see a preview of images of the trail before entering the tour.

 <img src="https://github.com/wayleem/virtual-tour/blob/main/assets/virtual-tour-1.gif" width="500" height="500"/>

 ### Virtual tour render
+The virtual tour has informative hotspots to click.

 <img src="https://github.com/wayleem/virtual-tour/blob/main/assets/virtual-tour-2.gif" width="500" height="500"/>

 ### Navigational showcase
+Clicking the map opens up an interface to select a new location on the hiking trail.
+The selectable areas are marked.
+You can click the home icon to return back to the trail selection.

 <img src="https://github.com/wayleem/virtual-tour/blob/main/assets/virtual-tour-3.gif" width="500" height="500"/>